Zhenye-Na/lintcode/DFS/136.Palindrome Partitioning/README.md

 **Description**

-Given a string s.
-Partition s such that every substring in the partition is a palindrome.
+Given a string `s`.
+Partition `s` such that every `substring` in the partition is a palindrome.

-Return all possible palindrome partitioning of s.
+Return all possible palindrome partitioning of `s`.

 ```
 Different partitionings can be in any order.